worldbank/counting-people-climate-risk/docs/0_summary.md

 | Access to electricity          | Household does not have access to electricity                                |
 | Access to services and markets | More than 2km from an all-season road and rural  |

-The indicator uses data for a subset of important hazards and dimensions of vulnerability.
+The five steps to calculate the indicator are summarised below and described in detail in the following chapters.
+Currently, the indicator uses data for a subset of important hazards and dimensions of vulnerability.
 The methodology will be revised over time as new data is collected and methods are improved.

-The five steps to calculate the indicator are described in detail in the following chapters.
-First, data describing hazards, exposure and vulnerability are obtained from relevant sources.
-Second, spatial datasets are overlaid to determine the population exposed to above-threshold hazard events.
-Third, survey data are used to estimate and combine indicators of vulnerability.
-Fourth, exposure and vulnerability estimates are merged to calculate the population at high-risk.
-Fifth, global and regional estimates are calculated.

 ### Step 1: [Acquiring hazard, population and vulnerability data](1_data)

-Different types of data are obtained from several sources to calculate the indicator.
-Spatial data are used to determine who is exposed.
-These "gridded" datasets indicate the probability and intensity of each type of hazard event in a given location (grid cell), the number of people living there, and the degree of urbanization.
-To determine who is vulnerable, indicators from national household surveys (the same [surveys used to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection)) and other sources are combined and then aggregated to the geographic regions and rural/urban subgroups for which they provide representative statistics.
-The "Access to services and markets" dimension is based on gridded spatial data.
-Lastly, boundary data mapping the regions represented by household surveys are required to merge the gridded data and survey based estimates.
+Data from several sources is used to calculate the indicator.
+Spatial ``gridded'' datasets are used to determine who is exposed.
+These indicate the probability and intensity of each type of hazard event in each location (grid cell), the number of people living there, and the degree of urbanization.
+Most data on vulnerability dimensions are estimated from household surveys (the same [surveys used to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection)).
+Gridded spatial data is used for the "Access to services and markets" dimension.
+Lastly, boundary data mapping the regions represented by household surveys are required to merge the gridded data and representative survey based estimates.

 ### Step 2: [Determining who is exposed](2_exposure)